catalyst-cloud/catalystcloud-docs/source/best-practices/security-bp.rst

 Security
 #######################

-This section covers some best practices for security on the Catalyst Cloud, and for general security business standards in the tech sector today.
+This section covers some best practices for security on Catalyst Cloud, and for general security business standards in the tech sector today.

 .. _password_protocols: